caerwynj/notes/inferno-pico.md

 GPIO14 ALT0

 Try writing to mini-uart register instead of PL11 register.

-minicom -b 115200 -o -D /dev/serial0

-lwip has posix sockets interface.
-Use emu/port/devip.c and ipif-posix.c to call lwip and use the pico_w network stack.

 5c/5a/5l Plan 9 compiler can add header for AIF files for RISCOS.